coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Union-Find.md

 ## Tree-based
 This is a more complicated (but more efficient) implementation based on trees.
 The tree $T$ is populated by a series of nodes, each node holding a single element of the set that $T$ represents and a pointer to its parent.
 If the node is a root (see 1, 2 and 5 in the following diagram) then it's parent pointer points to itself; this is how a root node is identified.
+Each set in the structure is identified by the root of it's tree.
 ![](Pasted%20image%2020231003112232.png)
+With this representation, we have these complexities:
+- `makeSet(e)`: $O(1)$.
+Make a new node that is it's own parent.
+- `union(u, v)`: $O(1)$.
+Take the root of one tree and set it's parent to the root of the other.
+- `find(e)`: $O(n)$.
+Traverse the tree from the given element to the root.
+Worst case, every element is in one long chain of length $n$.

+This simple version seems on-par with the simpler list implementation, but there are optimisations that can be applied to make it better:
+- **Union-by-Size**: When performing a union, make the smaller tree the child of the larger tree.
+This requires storing a tree size at each node